-Minimum Unit Sizes
+9.3 Minimum Unit Sizes

-Where a development proposes the adaptive reuse of an existing building, it is recognised that there may be space constraints which severely limit the ability to achieve the minimum space standards set out under Policy RS.4.
-In alignment with the Department's support for the adaptive reuse of existing buildings, the Board will have scope to reduce these minimum space standards.
-However, in all instances, it will be essential to ensure that the requirements of the Bermuda Building Code are met.
+Where a development proposes the adaptive reuse of an existing building, it is recognised that there may be space constraints which limits the ability to achieve the minimum space standards set out under Policy RS.3.
+In alignment with the Plan's support for the adaptive reuse of existing buildings, the Board will have scope to reduce these minimum space standards.
+However, in all circumstances applicants should ensure that the requirements of the Bermuda Building Code are met.